 Commissioned in Revenue Cutter Service 2 March 1885, armed with 3-6pdr rapid-fire guns (1885), 51 crew.

 Log Period and Areas of Service: 1885-1929, Alaskan waters, World War 1 service.
 Sold but later served in World War 2.

 1874 - Sealing ship operating off Newfoundland.

-Served in Alaskan waters for over 40 years - carrying mail, Government agents and supplies, transporting Federal prisoners from Alaska, serving as Federal court, carrying out investigations, enforcing the law, surveying Alaskan waters, and providing medical and surgical services to native Alaskans, prospectors, missionaries and whalers etc - duties that are still carried out to the present day by Bering Sea Patrols.
+Served in Alaskan waters for over 40 years – carrying mail, Government agents and supplies, transporting Federal prisoners from Alaska, serving as a Federal court, carrying out investigations, enforcing the law, surveying Alaskan waters, and providing medical and surgical services to native Alaskans, prospectors, missionaries and whalers etc – duties that are carried out to the present day by Bering Sea Patrols.